nixworks/public/news/2013/06/28/README.md

 _Context: John Constable, The Hay Wain_

 ### [Gay marriage in the state of California is legalized after the stay held on the unconstitutional California Proposition 8 is lifted.
 Two women who successfully challenged Proposition 8 in the Supreme Court of the United States are married in San Francisco. ](/news/2013/06/28/gay-marriage-in-the-state-of-california-is-legalized-after-the-stay-held-on-the-unconstitutional-california-proposition-8-is-lifted-two-wom.md)
-_Context: California, California Proposition 8, San Francisco, California, Supreme Court_
+_Context: California, California Proposition 8, San Francisco, California, Supreme Court of the United States_

 ## [Previous Day...](/news/2013/06/27/index.md)